Fremantle market Australia

 The Village Market, Brisbane

-For the lovers of arts and crafts as well as old, shabby chic furniture, The Village Market in Brisbane is no short of paradise.
-With this in mind, if you aim to get something you couldn’t get anywhere else, Brisbane is your safest bet.
+If you love arts and crafts and old, shabby chic furniture, Brisbane’s Village Market is your paradise.
+With that in mind, if you want to get something you couldn’t get anywhere else, Brisbane is your best bet.

-Aside from independent designers, trying to push their brand into the market and various craftsmen selling their goods here you can also get some dishes, ingredients and even plants you wouldn’t be able to get anywhere else.
+As well as independent designers trying to get their brand on the market and various artisans selling their wares, you can also get some dishes, ingredients and even plants that you can’t get anywhere else.

-According to some, if you are vigilant enough, here you could even find black Russian tomatoes or royal blue potatoes.
-Needless to say, both of these items are completely commercially absent from Australia.
+According to some, if you are alert enough, you can even find Black Russian tomatoes or royal blue potatoes.
+Needless to say, neither of these are commercially available in Australia.

 Where: Kelvin Grove Urban Village, Brisbane, Australia 4059